-PhD students convene and lead 5/6 separate seminars as part of this series.
-The seminars will be selected competitively every year by POLIS PhD student representatives and the Director.
+Previous PhD students have convened 5/6 separate seminars as part of this series.
+The seminars have been selected competitively each year by POLIS PhD student representatives and the Director.
 A budget is available for each seminar group to spend on typical workshop expenses such as biscuits and coffee and travel and accommodation cost (including if required the opportunity to invite one prestigious external speaker per year).
 The aim is to invite non-POLIS speakers from faculties across Cambridge as well as from other universities.
 The seminar conveners will be responsible for organising how the money is spent and to make all the arrangements for the seminars working closely with the PhD administrator who will oversee the budget.
+These seminars are led by the POLIS PhD reps.
+These seminars are reliant on PhD Reps being appointed.